 Wendy Broad (PhD, PGCert, MSTAT) is the founder of Mind-Body-Awareness.
-She is a STAT qualified teacher of the Alexander Technique and mindfulness teacher with a Postgraduate Certificate in Mindfulness-based approaches from Bangor University.
+She is a STAT qualified teacher of the Alexander Technique and mindfulness teacher with a Postgraduate Certificate in Mindfulness-based approaches from Bangor University and an accreditation to teach Breathworks mindfulness courses.
 Wendy has been practising mind-body awareness techniques on a daily basis for 19 years.
 She is also a Myers-Briggs Type Indicator (MBTI) accredited practitioner with specialist training skills in stress management and building resilience in the workplace.
 Wendy adheres to the UK Mindfulness Teachers Good Practice Guidelines.

 My personal journey

-I spent 12-years working in industry as a scientist and understand the physical and mental challenges facing people who spend time in a stressful job, travelling overseas and sitting at a desk or computer for many hours a day.
+I spent 12-years working in the pharmaceutical industry as a biomedical research scientist and understand the physical and mental challenges facing people who spend time in a stressful job, travelling overseas and sitting at a desk or computer for many hours a day.

 Wendy’s Qualifications, Experience and Memberships

 - Accreditation to teach Breathworks Mindfulness for Health and Mindfulness for Stress courses (2018)

 - Mental Health First Aid Training, CMRP, Bangor (2018)